Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

 ### Enabling HSDP

 This design uses the project built in chapter 5 and enables the High-Speed Debug Port (HSDP) interface.
 You can do this using the Vivado IP Integrator.

-1. Open the project you created in Chapter 5.
+1. Open the Vivado project you created in [Chapter 5: System Design Example using Scalar Engine and Adaptable Engine](#chapter-5).

     `C:/edt/edt_versal/edt_versal.xpr`
 2. In the Flow Navigator, under **IP Integrator**, click **Open Block Design**.